EGR304-2025-F-210/EGR304-2025-F-210.github.io/docs/02-Team-Organization.md

 ## Team Charter

-From the ... which can be reviewed in ["Appendix: Team Organization"](https://embedded-systems-design.github.io/EGR304TeamTemplate/Appendix/App-Team-Org/), the team's charter formed to be (showing ASU's Charter as an Example):G
+Based on the team goals, procudures and responsibilities of the team which can be reviewed in ["Appendix: Team Organization"](https://egr304-2025-f-210.github.io/Appendix/App-Team-Org/), the team's charter formed to be.

-> "Team 210 focuses on productivity, inclusivity and solving real-life ecological issues.
+> Team 210 focuses on productivity, inclusivity and solving real-life ecological issues.
 We work on embedded systems and work on meeting responsibilities, duties on time and we want to submit assignments on time.

 ## Product Mission Statement